Coppell Middle School North

 Another evolution that has occurred is one of addressing patterns, Because of the more frequent and focus team meetings, trends emerged and we began to use the collective inquiry process to research and design both systematic and individualized interventions to address these recurring concerns.
 Teams are given time for this process as well as time to celebrate their successes and share their struggles.

-Two years ago, we started up a campus intervention team.
+Three years ago, we started up a campus intervention team.
 This team meets weekly to determine specific goals, intervention strategies, and regularly monitor progress on the North’s most struggling students.

 2. Creating systems of intervention to provide students with additional time and support for learning.